Community Mediation Center Grant Program

 Click here for the FY 2013 CMC Grant Program Mid Year Progress Report (January 2013)

-Click here for a list of FY 2013 funded centers and the counties they serve
+Click here for a list of FY 2013 funded centers

 Please note: This grant process is for mediation programs and not for programs using other alternative dispute resolution processes.